 This is the long list of 14 possible workshops, in detail — your votes decide which 5 of these workshops will run this summer.
-They're divided into 8 new workshops and 6 old favourites.
+They're divided into 9 old favourites and 5 new workshops.

 Playful challenging activities based on top research to create new ideas and explore the creative process